FD vs RD – Understand The Difference Between FD and RD

 - RD: RDs also have a fixed interest rate, but it is calculated on a monthly basis.
 The interest rates are determined by the bank and can vary.
 RDs usually don’t have a lock-in period, allowing flexibility in withdrawing funds when needed.

 Both investments have fixed interest rates.
-However, an FD comes with a lock-in period whereas an RD doesn’t.
+However, a fixed deposit can and typically does come with a lock-in period whereas an RD doesn’t.
 Hence, if lock-in periods are not an issue for you then choose FD.
-Otherwise, you can invest in an RD.
+Otherwise, you can invest in a RD.

 Tenure` | Fixed Deposit Amount | Interest Earned on FD(6%) | FD Maturity Amount | Recurring Deposit Amount | Interest Earned on RD (6%) | RD Maturity Amount | Difference |